This article was updated May 26, 2022

 Particularly when work environments are shifting to increasingly remote functions in response to the COVID-19 pandemic, technology companies are at the forefront of not only providing secure systems to help carry out those functions but also needing to protect confidential and personal data as a result.

-One way to help build confidence—and potentially drive revenue—with the integrity of your internal controls is through a system and organization control (SOC) examinations.
+One way to help build confidence—and potentially drive revenue—with the integrity of your internal controls is through a System and Organization Control (SOC) report or audit.
 These are commonly requested to show systems are secure and data is protected.
 This is becoming more prevalent at technology start-ups where such a report is often considered an entry to doing business.

-In addition to start-ups, mid-size and larger companies also conduct annual SOC examinations.
-Services within outsourcing arrangements that drive SOC adoption include the following:
+In addition to start-ups, mid-size and larger companies also conduct annual SOC audit.
+Services within outsourcing arrangements that drive SOC 1 or SOC 2 adoption include the following: